- All

 A portrait of the struggle to maintain balance in the face of mental diversity.
 A self-revolving journey into the world of an individual with ADHD.
 Shaped by the constant distraction of each moment, where every stumble affects self-perception and self-evaluation.
 An initially innocent encounter begins to escalate and transforms into an existential confusion about what exists within us and what external influences impact us.
 A fascinating mystery unfolds, challenging the connection of human existence to its mental world.
 What happens to our physical presence in the midst of absent thoughts?
 What do we lose when our thoughts drift into distant worlds, and what new possibilities arise?
 The answers lie in the middle of the bridge, on the thin line that connects the inner world with reality.
 The portrayal of ADHD becomes a vivid portrait capturing the challenges and triumphs.

-a film by hanna kortus performed by felicia nilsson | musik by will epstein
+a film by hanna kortus | performed by felicia nilsson | musik by will epstein

 theme: poetry

-a videodance by Shoko Tamai
+a videodance by Yolane Rais

 theme: poetry

-a videodance by Marijn Celea
+a videodance by Efa Hoffmann

 theme: poetry